shakahl/go-schemaless/README.md

 For learning or other:

-	* SQLite (for learning - file and memory-backed storages)
+	* SQLite (the 'fs' and 'memory' storages are just file and memory SQLite backends)

 	* rqlite (Distributed SQLite) - experimental, broken